 “Tonight’s shocking Prime Time programme highlights the need for a national conversation on how we see and understand Autism in Ireland.

-Autism is a neurological disorder, which affects 1 in 100 of our population for the duration of their lives.
+Autism is a neurological condition, which affects 1 in 100 of our population for the duration of their lives.
 There is no cure but with appropriate supports people with Autism can achieve their own personal potential.